milosb793/git-autodeployment-setup/README.md

 > Creating local repository

 1. Setup password-less access to our server if not already done
 2. SSH to your server
 3. Choose a location for our newly git server :3
     - I would prefer placing it at `/opt/git/bare-repositories/` or on other safe place.
 4. Create folder called by your project name and add `.git` extension to it, due consistency, so for example: `project1.git`
-5. Cd to newby created folder and init git bare repo by running: `git init --bare project1.git`
+5. Cd to newly created folder and init git bare repo by running: `git init --bare project1.git`
 6. On local machine, `cd` to your project folder and switch remote server to our custom git server by running:
     ```
     git remote set-url origin ssh://username@server_ip/opt/git/bare-repositories/project1.git